vyomasystems-lab/challenges-DarshanDattaNaik/README_level3_design.md

 Updating the design and re-running the test makes the test pass.
 ![fixed design output](https://github.com/vyomasystems-lab/challenges-DarshanDattaNaik/blob/master/level1_design1/Design1_passed_test.png)

-The updated design is checked in as mux_fix.v
+The updated design is checked in as vedic8x8_fix.v

 # Verification strategy
-The verification startegy used here is based on
+The verification startegy used here is
-i) only one input should be selected for one unique combination of 'sel' ii) verifying the output for all different possible combinations of 'sel'
+-1. checking the outputs of all vedic4x4 modules present in the vedic8x8 one by one.
+-2. based on the errors obtained in step(1) all the individual vedic2x2 modules within one vedic4x4 module are checked -3. based on the errors obtained in step(2) the functionality vedic2x2 module is verfied -4.
+The vedic2x2 module gives error indicating presence of bug in it.

 # Is the verification complete?
-Yes, the verification is complete and the design is fixed
+Yes, the verification is complete and the design is fixed The outputs are verfied for all possible inputs of 'a' and 'b'
-Note: When sel=5'b11111 the ouput would be set to default zero (This value of sel can be used to reset the mux output)